Menu

 OFF CAMPUS COURSES

-Sports and Reconciliation [YYY4X] – Kenjgewin Teg and Manitoulin Secondary School Only- (1 credit, congregated class)
+Human Body and Disease (PSW) – Kenjgewin Teg and Manitoulin Secondary School only (1 credit, congregated class)

 Passing grade: 50%